BGsalade/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep -i "root" /etc/passwd -This script displays the lines containing the pattern "root" from /etc/passwd. grep -c -i "bin" etc/passwd - diplays the number of lines that contain the pattern "bin" in the file /etc/passwd. grep -i "root' -A 3 /etc/passwd -dislpays the lines conataining the pattern "root" and 3 lines after them in the file /etc/passwd
+grep -i "root" /etc/passwd -This script displays the lines containing the pattern "root" from /etc/passwd. grep -c -i "bin" etc/passwd - diplays the number of lines that contain the pattern "bin" in the file /etc/passwd. grep -i "root' -A 3 /etc/passwd -dislpays the lines conataining the pattern "root" and 3 lines after them in the file /etc/passwd grep -i -v "bin" /etc/passwd -this script displays the number of lines inside the file " /etc/passwd/ " that do not contain the pattern "bin"